 Study well to pass your Nebraska GED test with our comprehensive online GED study guide.
 Enjoy discounted access to practice tests, study notes, and prep tips from the comfort of your home.

-So the additional cost for the GED Ready practice tests is $28.
-Therefore, the total cost for taking the GED test online in Nebraska is $144 for the exam itself, plus $28 for the GED Ready practice tests, for a total of $172.
+The additional cost for the GED Ready practice tests is $28, bringing the total cost for taking the GED test online in Nebraska to $172.
 When you schedule your GED test in Nebraska, you can pay online using a debit or credit card.

 The GED tests, developed by the GED Testing Service of the American Council on Education, require extensive preparation and the demonstration of a high level of high school knowledge and academic skills.
 In Nebraska, students under the age of 18 must receive instruction before taking the GED test.